 The V&A's collections contain a vast range of objects that relate to LGBTQ histories and concerns.
 Objects may be considered LGBTQ-related for a variety of reasons, including: individuals associated with the object (artist, sitter, maker, owner, etc.); the content or 'message' of the object; and current or historic connotations and connections.

-Our guide, Out On Display, features 30 objects currently on display which possess a variety of LGBTQ connections and narratives.
+Our guide, Out On Display, features 30 objects which possess a variety of LGBTQ connections and narratives.
+Please note: our Out On Display has been temporarily removed whilst we update our digital map.

 When looking for LGBTQ-related objects on Search the Collections it is advisable to enter ‘LGBTQ’.
 The term ‘Gender and Sexuality’ will also return a range of objects of broader relevance.